katealexander/cyclicIF/README.md

 Tiles should overlap at least 10%.

 # Stitching
-Perform stitching within the Zeiss microscopy software.
+Perform stitching within the Zeiss microscopy software using the following settings within Parameters:
+1. Click "New Output"
+2. 5% min overlap
+3. 5% Max shift
+Ensure that DNA channel is selected.

 # Needed files
 Within your data directory, you need the following files: